Showing tag results for

 The Black River in eastern North Carolina is one of the few waterways left that hasn’t been cut by man.
 Nestled deep in this pristine river is Three Sisters Swamp, home to hundreds of ancient bald cypress trees, many more than 1,000 years old.
 A tree called Methuselah, or BLK69 by its official name, dates back to at least 364 AD and has been verified to be the oldest tree in eastern America.
 Scientists believe it isn’t even the oldest tree in Three Sisters, it’s just one of the few that has a solid core that allows for accurate age analysis.
 The trees here are so old that many are flat-topped from storms and hollow from rot.
 They have survived because of the undisturbed nature of the river system and the pristine water conditions.
 The Black River has been designated as Outstanding Resource Waters by the North Carolina Division of Water Quality, and the Nature Conservancy has been protecting important tracts along the Black River since the ancient trees were discovered some two decades ago.
 The river flows nearly 70 miles through Sampson, Pender and Bladen counties before emptying into the Cape Fear River near Wilmington.
 The area is remote and water levels provide a challenge for kayakers.
 Guided trips are offered by Watersmyth Kayaking based in Wilmington and also through Sampson County.

 In the 1980s, the red wolf was declared extinct in the wild, but its howls can still be heard in only one untamed place on the entire planet.
 Visitors searching for a unique animal experience can go on a Red Wolf Howling Safari in the Alligator River National Wildlife Refuge on North Carolina’s Outer Banks.
 The 152,000-acre refuge in northeast North Carolina has successfully restored the critically endangered red wolves to the area through a captive breeding program.
 About 100 red wolves roam their native habitats in five northeastern North Carolina counties encompassing the refuge.
 The refuge conducts Red Wolf Howling Safaris to listen to the “music” of the wolves.
 The two-hour safari educational programs are offered throughout the summer and on select evenings in the fall, winter and spring.
 Visitors will most likely not see the wolves, as few people ever do, but they typically hear them howl.
 Safari leaders call to the wolves with a human-produced sound and the wolves howl back.
-The Alligator River is also one of the last remaining strongholds for black bear on the East Coast and offers other programs for visitors to experience wildlife in its own element, including guided canoe tours.
+The Alligator River is also one of the last remaining strongholds for black bear on the East Coast and offers other programs for visitors to experience wildlife in its own element, including guided kayak tours.

 Gem mining is a popular activity for visitors to North Carolina and when it comes to emeralds, the Hiddenite area in Alexander County is unmatched.
 The largest and longest emeralds ever found in North America were found in the Hiddenite area, which is home to Emerald Hollow Mine, the only emerald mine in the United States open to the public for prospecting.
 Visitors can search for emeralds and more than 60 other types of gems at the Emerald Hollow.
 Most guests select from buckets filled at the mine and use sluicing to separate the gems.
 Emerald Hollow has three sluiceways where water washes over the soil as a filter.
 Visitors can also opt to prospect creek-side along the property’s 70 acres in specific areas where digging is permitted.
 Emerald Hollow also offers lapidary service and is a popular spot for educational field trips.
 Types of gems found at the site include emerald, aquamarine, sapphire, garnet and amethyst as well as the rare stone called Hiddenite.
 Hiddenite is a member of the spodumene family of gems and can only be found in this area of North Carolina.
 Gem mining is one of many popular side trips visitors can experience in North Carolina.